radianceteam/everscale-client-scala/README.md

     )
 ```

-Also you can observe collection, returned by query:
+You can also observe collection, returned by a query:

 ```scala
     import com.radiance.jvm.Context